trikaaldarshi/Geeta-wisdom/README.md

 npm run dev

-The app will be available at:
+The application will be available at:

 http://localhost:5173